klees/ILIAS/docs/documentation/input-processing.md

 for cases that are "not closed" in some sense and do not know enough about the provided data to scrutinize it thoroughly.
-* Provide a wrapper around `$_GET` according to that pattern to be used by the aforementioned components and in cases where an according componente cannot be provided or is not provided yet.
+* Provide a wrapper around `$_GET` according to that pattern to be used by the aforementioned components and in cases where an according component cannot be provided or is not provided yet.